kkrishna007/kkrishna007/README.md

 </a>
 ## **About me 👦🏻**

-### I am currently pursuing my Bachelor's (CCE) from Manipal Institute Of Technology.
+### Recent graduate in Computer and Communication Engineering from Manipal Institute of Technology.

 <a>
     <img src ="https://github.com/kkrishna007/kkrishna007/blob/main/dino.gif?raw=true">